 No attorneys' fees are ever charged to our clients for out of court representation.

 We only get paid if YOU GET PAID!

-What if my case doesn’t settle will I be charged?
+What if my case doesn’t settle out of court, will I be charged?

-No. We only get paid by the company if we get your case settled for you (a Refund, New Car, or Cash Compensation).
-We will advise you about whether we believe an offer is fair and reasonable under the circumstances and regarding settlement options, but whether to settle or not is always up to you.
+No. We only get paid by the company if we get your case settled for you (a Refund, New Car, or Cash Compensation) in an out of court representation.
+We will advise you about whether we believe an offer is fair and reasonable under the circumstances and regarding your settlement options, but whether to settle or not is always up to you.